JFrischknecht/lasso-cpp/README.md

 The program will produce two files, *lasso_fitted.csv* and *lasso_coefficients.csv*, in the folder where the program was executed.
 The first file contains the fitted values of the optimal model and the second contains the estimated coefficients of the optimal model, with the intercept being the first coefficient.

+The program was tested on three different Windows 10 machines.

 ## Data to test the program